 New Mix: Joan Shelley, Seratones, Haybaby And More

 The artists who attract me the most are those who are on the rise — artists whose popularity is mostly a small, dedicated circle of fans but growing.
-That's certainly true of the New Orleans band Seratones.
+That's certainly true of the Shreveport band Seratones.
 They're putting out their second album later this summer and, from the sound of this potent new title track "Power," it's clear they'll find a bigger fanbase.
 Joan Shelley, meanwhile, is a quieter artist from Kentucky and over the past five years I've found solace in her voice and calm.

 I'm joined this week by our "Dream Team," otherwise known as NPR Music's Marissa Lorusso and Lyndsey McKenna.
 We begin with a slightly bizarre song from (Sandy) Alex G called "Gretel" that's both dissonant and catchy; we then sway down the "Lyndsey Lane" of pop with music by the Brooklyn-based band Haybaby.